Kyle Juszczyk: 2020 season

-In Week 16 against the Arizona Cardinals, Juszczyk recorded two receiving touchdowns in the 20–12 win.
-He finished the 2020 season with 19 receptions for 202 receiving yards and four receiving touchdowns to go along with 17 carries for 64 rushing yards and two rushing touchdowns.
-For the fifth consecutive season, he was named to the Pro Bowl.
+During Week 16 against the Arizona Cardinals, Juszczyk recorded two receiving touchdowns in the 20–12 road victory.
+He finished the 2020 season with 19 receptions for 202 yards and four touchdowns to go along with 17 carries for 64 yards and two touchdowns.
+For the fifth consecutive season, Juszczyk was named to the Pro Bowl.
 He was ranked 97th by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

 On March 15, 2021, Juszczyk signed a five-year contract extension with the 49ers worth $27 million.
-He recorded 30 receptions for 296 receiving yards and one receiving touchdown to go along with a rushing touchdown in the 2021 season.
-For the sixth consecutive season, he earned a Pro Bowl nomination.
+He recorded 30 receptions for 296 yards and a touchdown to go along with a rushing touchdown in the 2021 season.
+For the sixth consecutive season, Juszczyk earned a Pro Bowl nomination.
 He was ranked 100th by his fellow players on the NFL Top 100 Players of 2022.

+2022 season

+During the 2022 season, Juszczyk recorded 19 receptions for 200 yards and a touchdown, as well as seven carries for 26 yards and a touchdown.
+For the seventh consecutive season, he earned a Pro Bowl nomination.

+2023 season

+In the 2023 season, Juszczyk appeared in all 17 games and started 16.
+He finished with 14 receptions for 119 yards and two touchdowns.
+He earned first team All-Pro honors and an eighth Pro Bowl nomination.
+Juszczyk appeared in Super Bowl LVIII against the Chiefs and recorded two receptions for 31 yards in the 25–22 overtime loss.

+2024 season

+In the 2024 season, Juszczyk appeared in all 17 games and started 15.
+He finished with 19 receptions for 200 yards and two touchdowns to go along with a rushing touchdown.
+He earned a ninth consecutive Pro Bowl nomination.

+On March 11, 2025, Juszczyk was released by the 49ers.
+Head coach Kyle Shanahan rationalized the move as wanting to give Juszczyk an opportunity to see his options in free agency before they attempted to match any offer he received.
+Releasing him also removed some financial restrictions which his original contract burdened the 49ers with.

+2025 season

+After not finding a new team as a free agent, Juszczyk re-signed with the 49ers on a two-year, $8 million deal on March 19, 2025.